wp-plugins/sb-rss-feed-plus/README.txt

 == Changelog ==
 = 1.4.10 =
-- fixed double "settings saves" message
+- fixed double "settings saved" message

 = 1.4.9 =
 - fixed warning about plugin settings for new installs